la10736/mars_rover/README.md

 By the toolchain installed use

-* `cargo test` to run both unit test and doctest (that works also as integration tests)
+* `cargo test` to run both unit test and doctest (thats akts also as integration tests)
 * `cargo docs` to create the (limited) Documentation at `target/doc/mars_rover/index.html`

 Let me known if you have any issue...